How to Ride Counter Canter

 When to ask for counter canter

-Before beginning to ride counter canter, the rider must do an analysis of the quality of the working canter such as:
+Before beginning to ride counter canter, the rider must do an analysis of the quality of the working canter:

-- do the hind legs come under the body towards the centre of balance
+- do the hind legs come under the body towards the center of balance?

 The rider can start asking for counter canter when the working canter feels in balance and they feel that their horse is bringing them into a deeper seat whilst cantering.

-If the canter feels hurried, or the rider feels that she has too much in the hands, then it would first be wise to make the ‘normal’ working canter more balanced towards the hind legs, through the use of repetitive transitions.
+If the canter feels hurried, or if the rider feels that they have too much in their hands, then it would first be wise to make the ‘normal’ working canter more balanced through the use of repetitive transitions.

-If the horse can balance towards the hindquarters whilst performing a walk to canter transition from subtle aids in either direction, then the horse is ready to start with counter canter.
+If the horse can balance towards the hindquarters whilst performing a walk to canter transition from subtle aids in either direction, then the horse is ready to start work in counter canter.